Adaptive Reordering Sampler with Neurally Guided MAGSAC: Experimental Results

-The network can also be trained in a self-supervised way by using the minus inlier number as the loss function maximizing the number of inliers.
-The proposed affine loss suits this scenario as well.
-However, the supervised version leads to higher accuracy in our experiments.

-We adopted the neural network from \cite{brachmann2019neural} and \cite{yi2018learning}, a typical and commonly used neural network for geometry data, which comprises 12 residual blocks that connects information from different layers and several multi-layer perceptions (MLPs).
+We adopted the neural network from \cite{brachmann2019neural} and \cite{cne2018}, a commonly used neural network for geometry data, which comprises 12 residual blocks that connect information from different layers and several multi-layer perceptions (MLPs).
 Each block is constructed by two linear layers, a batch normalization layer, and a ReLU activation function \cite{he2015delving}.
 Besides, the global context is included by adding the instance normalization \cite{ulyanov2016instance} layer into each block.
-The inlier probabilities of the matches are mapped by a sigmoid function.
-Finally, MAGSAC++ with the proposed AR-Sampler estimates the essential matrix with its iteration number fixed to $1000$.
+The inlier probabilities of the matches are mapped by a Sigmoid function.
+Finally, MAGSAC++ with the proposed AR-Sampler estimates \textbf{E} with its iteration number fixed to $1000$.

-The training objective is defined as the minimization of the expected task loss, shown in ~\cite{brachmann2019neural}.
-We approximate the gradients for the categorical distribution over the discrete set of observations.
+The training objective is defined as the minimization of the expected task loss~\cite{brachmann2019neural}.
+We approximate the gradients for the categorical distribution over the discrete set of observations, shown in Eq.~\ref{approx}.
 The number of times each correspondence was selected in a minimal sample is back-propagated and used to update the weights and contribute to distribution learning for the next iteration.